 0.38 = (1.46 • 0.51) / (1.46 + 0.51) checks out!

 The following table will show what happens to the overall Q (Qts) of the system (Dayton Audio RS225-8 with connected amplifier) as the damping factor increases.
 We'll use the 6.5 Ω Rvc for these calculations.
 Remember that lower Q values mean more control!

 As we can see from the table above, at low damping factors (below 20, let's say), any change in DF will yield a rather significant change in the overall damping of the system.
 However, at higher damping factors (let's say 20 or above), any increase in damping factor has comparatively little effect on the system damping.

 This is why many would argue that a DF above 20 (or sometimes even 10) is more than enough to control a speaker with ease.

-A damping factor of 2000, let’s say, will not provide much more control than a DF of 1000, even though it’s double.
-A damping factor 20 compared. to10, however, will have a rather significant (and often audible) impact of the system performance.
+A damping factor of 2000, let's say, will not provide much more control than a DF of 1000, even though it's double.
+A damping factor of 20 compared to 10, however, will have a rather significant (and often audible) impact on the system performance.

-That being said, mathematically, a higher DF will always provide more control, there’s just a limit to the Qts of any system and a point of diminishing returns.
+That being said, mathematically, a higher DF will always provide more control.
+However, there's a limit to the Qts of any system and a point of diminishing returns.

 The Dayton RS225-8 is a single driver without an enclosure.
 Rest assured that the same type of relationship (though the numbers and curves will be different) occurs between damping factor and overall system Q in full-range speaker units with multiple drivers, enclosures and crossovers.
 It also holds true at varying gauges and lengths of speaker cable.